Jeremy Stephens: Personal life

 Stephens is of Mexican descent maternally.
 He has two daughters and is a good friend of former UFC Fighter Anton Kuivanen.
 Stephens has spoken about how self-doubt has affected his life and how his failures have led to suicidal thoughts in the past.

-On October 5, 2012, the date Stephens was supposed to fight at UFC on FX: Browne vs. Bigfoot, Stephens was arrested in Minneapolis, Minnesota after Minneapolis PD served an arrest warrant.
-Stephens was charged with felony assault and burglary, stemming from an incident that took place in Des Moines, Iowa in 2011.
+On October 5, 2012, the date Stephens was supposed to fight at UFC on FX: Browne vs. Bigfoot, Stephens was arrested in Minneapolis, Minnesota, after Minneapolis PD served an arrest warrant.
+Stephens was charged with felony assault and burglary, stemming from an incident that took place in Des Moines, Iowa, in 2011.
 Stephens was then extradited to the Polk County jail where he was incarcerated for 15 days before being released.
-Most of the charges, however, were eventually dropped, and Stephens pleaded guilty to one count of disorderly conduct, a misdemeanor.
+Most of the charges, however, were eventually dropped, and Stephens pled guilty to one count of disorderly conduct, a misdemeanor.